 - Assessing the future need for legislation related to landscape waste transfer stations and diversion of food scraps from landfilling

-Conference call meetings are scheduled on an as-needed basis.
+Zoom call meetings are scheduled on a quarterly and as-needed basis.

 Illinois State Rep. Carol Sente and Walter Willis, SWALCO Executive Director